Unemployment insurance in the EU area (EU, EEA and Switzerland)

 In order to qualify for earnings-related daily allowance, you must meet the employment condition and the membership condition, and employment in another EU area country can be taken into account in this respect.

-For most countries, you no longer need to request a U1 form yourself.
-The authorities in the country where you work can send a form request to the authorities of the country in which you previously worked via an electronic system.
+You no longer need to request a U1 form yourself from the country of work.
+The authorities in the country of your current residence can send a form request to the authorities of the country in which you previously worked via an electronic system RINA.

 Always save all documents related to your employment.